vinayhegde1990/devops-notes/docs/source/Kubernetes.rst

 Kubernetes
 ***************

-*Some useful links to explain the concepts of Kubenetes*
+*Some useful links to explain the concepts of Kubernetes*

 #########
 Concepts